 to download the list of timers in PDF format, and a button

 In this page you see the list of the groups and tasks that have been drawn.
 If you have to participate in this group as a pilot, a mark will appear, and if you have to participate as timer, a mark

 In each group, the duration (if it is an F5J contest) or the task (if it is an F3K or F5K contest) is displayed.
 If you click on any of the rows, the pilots participating in that group, their corresponding timer (if the pilots themselves are also timers) and if it is an F5J or F5K contest, the point or line from which they should take off are shown.

 Also, if you are the organizer of that contest you will see a button

-It allows you to download the rounds and groups with the pilots competing in each one.
+It allows you to download the rounds and groups with the pilots competing in each one, in PDF format.
 It is useful for the competition director, and for pilots or timers if they want to have a general table printed.